ikjordan/picozx81/README.md

 3. The LCD supported displays all have a fixed 320 by 240 resolution. `FiveSevenSix` therefore only sets the framerate for these displays (50 Hz, 50.65 Hz or 60 Hz)
 4. Due to the low speed of the ZX8x cassette interface, files can take many minutes to load and save when `LoadUsingROM` and `SaveUsingROM` is enabled
 5. On devices that support both HDMI and LineOut sound, the HDMI sound build also routes cassette sounds (at maximum volume) over the LineOut port.
 This makes it easier to send sounds to a real ZX81
 6. A mono plug must be used for the RP2350PC LineIn connection.
 A stereo input will result in garbled data being received by the emulator.
-If a PC is used as the source of the sound data, consider using a stereo to mono converter cable
+If a PC is used as the source of the sound data, consider using a stereo to mono converter cable.
+If connecting a real ZX81 MIC connection to the RP2350PC lineIn, use a mono to mono cable (e.g. the original ZX81 cassette lead)
+7. A stereo lead must be used for the RP2350PC lineout connection.
+If connecting the RP2350PC to a real ZX81 to load programs onto the ZX81, use a stereo to mono converter cable.
+Stereo for RP2350PC, mono for ZX81 EAR
-7. The ZX80 appears more "deaf" compared to a ZX81.
+8. The ZX80 appears more "deaf" compared to a ZX81.
 Programs have been successfully loaded onto a ZX80 clone (Minstrel 2) using the Pimoroni VGA and DVI boards.
 These boards have dedicated I2S outputs, which can produce a louder signal than the other supported boards that rely on PWM GPIO sound output.
 The PWM based boards can successfully load to a ZX81, but not a ZX80
+9. **CAUTION** Only use the `Low` volume setting when connected to a real ZX80 or ZX81.
+This setting uses a high amplification.
+It will damage the device if used with either a LineIn or a cassette connection

 #### Examples